 Proceed to Section 2.3.5, Configure the Installation.

-After installing and verifying the installation, configure the installation and access the Operations Center console.
+After installing and verifying the installation, configure the installation and/or access the Operations Center console.
 Some configurations might require restarting the Operations Center server.

 Launch the Operations Center console or deploy the console to management machines.